My-laniaKeA/tomasulo-simulator/readme.md

 ## About Gitlab CI **(Important!)**

+> Due to resource limitations, the GitLab CI/CD has not been migrated to GitHub Actions.

 Normally, when you execute `git push` to push your local repository to the remote end, gitlab will add your evaluation task to the execution queue.

 To ensure the normal operation of `Gitlab CI`, **please do not modify `.gitlab-ci.yml`, please do not modify `.gitlab-ci.yml`, please do not modify `.gitlab-ci.yml`.**